-During the period ended July 31, 2014 the Company announced a program to evaluate four of the seven kimberlites that form part of the Timiskaming Project.
-The program will use approximately 3,300 kg of archived drill core from the 95-1, 96-1, Baby and SC-118 kimberlites to complete a comprehensive evaluation of the mineral chemistry of each kimberlite, and to evaluate their potential to host a coarse diamond population.
-The diamond evaluation will consist of processing a series of micro-DMS samples for the recovery of +0.3 mm diamonds.
-Due to small sample sizes, this work will not be definitive, however the recovery of even a single +0.3 mm diamond from any of the bodies would have positive implications for the project and could result in the need for new drilling to delineate and better assess the kimberlite.
-The mineral chemistry work will complement the extensive project database and allow for interpretation of locally anomalous till sample results in the vicinity of the kimberlites and evaluation of untested drill targets in these areas.
-This evaluation work is presently ongoing at an estimated cost of \$73,000 (the Company's share approximately \$60,000).
-The purpose of the program will be to determine if these kimberlites require additional drilling and to evaluate the mineral chemistry of the kimberlite in comparison to mineral chemistry in the project's regional till sampling database.
+During the period ended October 31, 2014 the Company completed a program to evaluate four of the seven kimberlites that form part of the Timiskaming Project.
+The program used approximately 3,300 kg of archived drill core from the 95-1, 96-1, Baby and SC-118 kimberlites to complete a comprehensive evaluation of the mineral chemistry of each kimberlite, and to evaluate their potential to host a coarse diamond population.
+The diamond evaluation consisted of processing a series of micro-DMS samples for the recovery of +0.3 mm diamonds.
+No diamonds were recovered from these samples.
+The mineral chemistry work completed as part of this program will be used to complement the extensive project database and allow for interpretation of locally anomalous till sample results in the vicinity of the kimberlites and evaluation of untested drill targets in these areas.
+Surficial sediment sampling and geophysical data from the Timiskaming diamond project suggest additional undiscovered kimberlites may be located within the project area.